-By nature of how needy small children are, it’s easy to lose your marriage in your kids.
+By nature of how needy small children are, it’s easy to lose your marriage in your motherhood.

-We don’t have everything figured out!
+We don’t have everything figured out by any means!
 Some of the things I’m sharing here are very recent ‘discoveries’ or practices for us.
 But, I wanted to jot them down in case there are any helpful ideas for you.

 Finding Time to Communicate with My Husband!

 Recently, my husband and I reinstated a “weekly meeting.”
 Romantic, huh?
 Actually, it has been awesome!

 We set aside time each week to talk about:

 - life/ hard things/ frustrations from the week

 - anything that needs to be prayed over.